 This parameter allows you to specify the number of commands the controller can stack.
 The controller will then attempt to optimize the order in which they are executed.
 Large command queue stacks incur considerable overhead and will degrade controller performance.
 Note also that some operating systems (RSX-11M-Plus 2.1B is a good example) have a maximum limit for the size of the stack.
 The default size [8.] is a good compromise and is acceptable to most operating systems.

 Front Panel Type:

 This option allows the correct selection of front panel type.
-This option is normally set to "1."
-See Section 2.4.2 - Front Panel Connector.
+See 2.4 Front Panel Connections.

 0 - None

 1 - Passive